 How do you make the most of your time together?
-Below are a few thoughts:

-- Your goal should be to listen 80 percent of the time you are with the client.
-Ask open-ended questions, ask follow-up questions and be an active listener lean forward, take notes, nod, paraphrase and summarize. - Try to better understand the client's business, business imperatives or legal needs. - Look for ways to advance the relationship.
+- Your goal should be to listen 80% of the time you are with the client.
+Ask open-ended questions, ask follow-up questions and be an active listener lean forward, take notes, nod, paraphrase and summarize.
+(Read "Ask Don't Tell: The Power of Questions in Business Development.") - Try to better understand the client's business, their business imperatives or legal needs. - Look for ways to advance the relationship.
 Is there something you can do to help (e.g., make an introduction)?
-Is there a next step that would be useful (e.g., a summary of litigation matters in progress)? - Ask for copies of any materials the client references, such as a business plan, policy or handbook. - End on time!
+Is there a next step that would be useful (e.g., a summary of litigation matters in progress)?
+(Read "Create Informational Tools for Your Clients.") - Ask for copies of any materials the client references, such as a business plan, operations manual, policy or handbook. - End on time!

-Following Up After the Client Visit
+Following Up After the Customer Visit